florinpop17/app-ideas/README.md

 ### Examples

-You can also add your own examples to the projects after you have completed them.
+You can also add your examples to the projects after you have completed them.
 I highly encourage you to do this as it will show others what amazing things were built! 👍

 ## Spread the word!